 Pons currently has about 21M followers.
 She is also the owner of the 2017 award for the most-watched Instagram stories.

 If you can team up with other related brands and collaborate to create Stories, you have the opportunity to increase your following.

 No, this is not an influencer, but it is an important tip for brands and influencers who want to expand their following beyond the U.S. borders or who want to appeal to the variety of foreign language-speaking audiences.

 Because Instagram relies on photos and videos and very little text, it is an easy move to post Instagram Stories in several languages.
 And there is any number of professional translation services online that will provide both professional translation and proofreading service.
 Going beyond that, once you have grown a large foreign following, you can use website localization service that online translation services also provide.
 Using Instagram Stories with their simplicity is a great place to begin to build a global audience.

-We hope you enjoyed the promoted post as much as we did!
+We hope you enjoyed this promoted post as much as we did!